 The Children’s Research Institute at Children’s Mercy Kansas City was established last year to build on the hospital’s century-long history in pediatric research and to focus the hospital’s future research efforts in four key areas:

 - Pediatric Genomic Medicine: Children’s Mercy has the first genome center fully integrated inside a children’s hospital.
-Its Center for Pediatric Genomic Medicine develops testing that rapidly accelerates the diagnosis and treatment of childhood genetic diseases, including the world’s fastest whole-genome DNA sequencing test.
+Its Genomic Medicine Center develops testing that rapidly accelerates the diagnosis and treatment of childhood genetic diseases, including the world’s fastest whole-genome DNA sequencing test.